5 Transforming Numeric Predictors

 As mentioned previously, feature engineering is the process of representing your predictor data so that the model has to do the least amount of work to explain the outcome effectively.
 A tool of feature engineering is predictor transformations.
 Some models also need predictors to be transformed to meet the model’s mathematical requirements (i.e., pre-processing).
 In this chapter we will review transformations for quantitative predictors.

 We will begin by describing transformations that are applied to one predictor at a time that yield a revised for of the predictor (one in, one out).
 After these, an example of a group transformation is described called the spatial sign.
-Later, ?sec-embeddings will describe different types of many-to-many transformations such as principal component analysis (PCA) and multidimensional scaling (MDS).
-Additionally, in ?sec-interactions-nonlinear, we will examine techniques for expanding a single numeric predictor to many predictors (one in, many out).
+Later, Chapter 7 will describe different types of many-to-many transformations such as principal component analysis (PCA) and multidimensional scaling (MDS).
+Additionally, in Chapter 8, we will examine techniques for expanding a single numeric predictor to many predictors (one in, many out).

 Let’s begin by understanding some general data characteristics that need to be addressed via feature engineering and when transformations should be applied.